japj/japj.github.io/docs/introduction.md

 It has been a while since, but I finally started writing and I will use these notes as an input.

-Feel free to reach out if you have any questions or topics that you find interesting.

 ## What this guide is and isn't

 This is not a guide for writing your own vocal arrangements.
 It is also not about learning to sing.

 The goal of this guide is to give you knowledge and practical tips to create your own vocal learning tracks efficiently.

 You will be able to create Vocal Learning Tracks for the songs you are singing in your choir, tailored to your needs.

 Every choir is different.
 Every song is different.
 Every arrangement is different.
+There is no "right" or "wrong" way, use the information from this guide as building blocks for whatever works for you.

 Before deciding to create your own Vocal Learning Tracks, I would suggest looking if someone is already selling them.
 This saves you time that you can spend on something else and helps another artist out by buying something from their catalog.